f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

    ..
 NOTE:: We are using self signed certificates in the lab so an SSL
       warning will be shown.

    ..
-WARNING:: When you open this page you may continue to keep the Maintence
+WARNING:: When you open this page you may continue to keep the Maintenance
       Page from the previous Task.
 This occurs because of two reasons:

       #.
 Chrome keeps HTTP connections open in the background to improve network